- UCAS course code

 - Implement numerical algorithms by writing simple object-oriented C++ programs,

-- Create and evaluate different algorithms and C++ code architectures that could be used to solve a given numerical problem,
+- Create and evaluate different algorithms and C++ code architectures that could be used to solve a given mathematical or scientific problem,

-- Debug the code and validate its results in the context of the mathematical program,
+- Debug the code and validate its results in the context of the problem being solved

 - Explain and justify your numerical results by creating and combining written arguments, figures and numerical data.